Moore Street

 land sales 11 may 1858 copy

-The McCormacks and Hamiltons, in North Central Victoria were also acquiring and working large grazing properties, in the Goulburn Valley.
+The MacCormacks, in North Central Victoria were also acquiring and working large grazing properties, firstly in Tallarook and then in Molesworth.
 They too were pillars of the local Catholic Church and community.
-Our grandmother was born at Balham Hill, at Molesworth, pictured below.
+Our grandmother was born there, at Balham Hill, pictured below.

 Balham Hill colour